 *Please remember to use this document, and not the form found within the current SOP.
 Changes to the SOP are being reviewed, and the new declaration form shall be incorporated once that document has been ratified.

 Support @ BU

-The Research & Knowledge Exchange Office’s ethics team (the Research Governance Advisor, and for clinical research, primarily the Clinical Governance Advisor: Suzy Wignall) are responsible for coordinating the process of applying for BU sponsorship, as well as ensuring that applications for external approvals are made with full support and guidance.
+Research Development & Support’s ethics team (primarily the Clinical Governance Advisor: Suzy Wignall, supported by the Research Governance Advisor, Sarah Bell) are responsible for coordinating the process of applying for BU sponsorship, as well as ensuring that applications for external approvals are made with full support and guidance.
 We can also advise on setting up the study at the research site, and will maintain oversight of your research once implemented within the NHS, in line with our duty as the Sponsor.

 This oversight allows for guidance and advice with regard to documentation, amendments, general clinical governance, as well as study closure.
 We also have good links with neighbouring NHS Research departments, and the local NIHR Clinical Research Network, so can put you in touch with the people you may need to work with, in answering your research question.

 Get in touch